reflexer-labs/geb-subgraph/README.md

 ## Local development

-First, start a blockchain node on `localhost:8545` (Ganache, Parity POA, etc..)
+First, start a blockchain node on `localhost:8545` (Ganache, Parity POA, etc..) configure the smart contract addresses in `config/test.json`.

 Configure the `docker/.env` to: